Countly/countly-sdk-ios/README.md

 and inside `application:didFinishLaunchingWithOptions:`  add the line;
 `[[Countly sharedInstance] start:@"YOUR_APP_KEY" withHost:@"http://YOUR_API_HOST.com"];` at the beginning of the function.

+Note that if you use Countly Cloud, you must set withHost parameter to http://count.ly for step 10.

 It should finally look like this:

 <pre class="prettyprint">